openzim/sotoki/README.md

 Value of mirror is hence continuously updated as new dumps are published by StackExchange team.

 Other CLI parameters are mandatory:
-- `--title`: Title of the ZIM, must be less than 30 chars
+- `--title`: ZIM title, must be less than 30 chars.
+E.g. `Gardening and Landscaping`
-- `--description`: Description of the ZIM, mist be less than 80 chars
+- `--description`: ZIM description, must be less than 80 chars
 - `--primary-css` and `--secondary-css`:
   - URL (or path) to primary and secondary stylesheets of domain being dumped
   - Can be found by opening website online and using your browser developer tools to find their URLs